 The good news for Android app developers is that Samsung sells more smartphones than everyone else.
 Last year, the South Korean tech giant earned nearly 22 percent of the global market share, while Apple held just over 15 percent, according to Fortune magazine.

 The fact that Samsung sold 315 million phones and tablets last year means that there is plenty of demand for new Android apps.
-Android app developers need to be able to create apps using both closed and open systems to fully take advantage of Samsung’s popularity.
+Android app developers from UK need to be able to create apps using both closed and open systems to fully take advantage of Samsung’s popularity.

 Android Open Source Project vs. Google Android